How To Check Car Battery Health

 1. Check the battery’s charge level by pulling out your car’s fuse box and checking the amperage reading on your battery.
 If it’s below 12 volts, your battery needs to be replaced.
 If the reading is between 12-14 volts, you may need to replace only the cell(s) that are low on juice, but if the reading is 14+ volts, your entire battery may need to be replaced.
 2. Test your starter using a voltmeter and check for continuity at each of its terminals (between +12v and -12v).
 A good starting battery should have at least 80% continuity at each terminal.
 3. Look for corrosion or rust on the battery cells and terminals.
 If there is any significant corrosion or rust, you’ll probably have to replace the entire battery regardless of its charge level.
 4. Clean all of the terminal connectors with a wire brush and lapping compound (available at most hardware stores).
 5. Replace any corroded or broken batteries immediately!
 6. Install a new car charger/battery maintainer (also available at most hardware stores) in order to keep your car’s battery healthy and fully charged at all times.
 7. Use a correctly sized auto jump start cable (usually around 10 feet long) to quickly recharge your depleted car battery if necessary

-See also How Much Oil Is in A Car
+See also How to Disable Car

 How to recharge a car battery